jtwarren/ls/readme.md

 # LearnSprout coding challenge
+The LearnSprout coding challenge consists of 3 parts.
+Part 1 is 'show and tell'.
+I describe one of my most recent projects, LearnTo.
+In part 2, I describe the linguistic chain coding challenge and command line interface.
+For part 3, I describe the API interface to the linguistic chain program.
+I decided to put the API into its own part for readability and isolation.

 ## Part 1
 Last summer my friend Vishnu, a medical student at UCSD, decided to learn programming like many others his age.
 He wanted to learn programming to broaden his horizons and bring his own ideas to life through apps and websites.
 Excited by his new intellectual venture, Vishnu tried using a variety of different resources - CodeAcademy, One Month Rails, Khan Academy, and many others.
 However, none of them worked.
 Time and again, he would get stuck, and frustrated as he tried to parse through challenging new material without any help from others.
 Unlike how he learned throughout his life, this time he didn't have anyone to answer his questions, point him to the right resources, and check his understanding.
 In seeing this, I realized that Vishnu is representative of a large group of people who don't learn best on their own and are being left behind by online education.
 He, like so many of us, thrives when he has someone there to help him understand the beauty and the intuition behind what it is he is learning.
 Learning alone, with no one there to communicate with, is unnatural, difficult, and ineffective for him.